uberfresh/django-portfolio/README.md

 - I used django user.auth feature for register and login.
 - Also i used crispy-forms module to make the forms look more beautiful.
-- I used messages module when the form is invalid.
+- I used messages module when the form is valid or invalid.

 ![](https://github.com/uberfresh/djangoPortfolio/blob/main/screenshots/signup.jpg)